princenyeche/airflow-task/README.md

 ## Set Airflow Home
-Airflow requires a home directory, and uses `~/airflow` by default, but you can set a different location if yu prefer.
-The `AIRFLOW_HOME` environment variable is used to inform Airflow of the desire location.
+Airflow requires a home directory, and uses `~/airflow` by default, but you can set a different location if you prefer.
+The `AIRFLOW_HOME` environment variable is used to inform Airflow of the desired location.

 ```shell
 export AIRFLOW_HOME=~/airflow